GeoNode/documentation/admin/mgmt_commands/index.rst

                                 Only update data on specified workspace
         -p PERMISSIONS, --permissions PERMISSIONS
                                 Permissions to apply to each Dataset

+The update procedure includes the following steps:

+    - The process fetches from GeoServer the relevant WMS layers (all, by store or by workspace)

+    - If a filter is defined, the GeoServer layers are filtered

+    - For each of the layers, a GeoNode dataset is created based on the metadata registered on GeoServer (title, abstract, bounds)

+    - New layers are added, existing layers are replaced, unless the :guilabel:`--skip-geonode-registered` option is used

+    - The GeoNode layers, added in previous runs of the update process, which are no longer available in GeoServer are removed, if the :guilabel:`--remove-delete` option is set

 .. warning:: One of the :guilabel:`--workspace` or :guilabel:`--store` must be always specified if you want to ingest Datasets belonging to a specific ``Workspace``.
 As an instance, in order to ingest the Datasets present into the ``geonode`` workspace, you will need to specify the option ``-w geonode``.